floooh/sokol-samples/README.md

 into your own project with the build system of your choice.

-The expected directory structure for building the sokol-samples manually is as follows (e.g. those directory must be cloned side-by-side):
+The expected directory structure for building the sokol-samples manually is as follows (e.g. those directories must be cloned side-by-side):

 ```
 sokol-samples